mvnikhitha/mvnikhitha/README.md

 - 🚑 **Alzheimer Classification and Detection** using CNN and MATLAB with GUI
 - 🧠 **Autism Behavior Trend Analysis** using ML Visualization
-- ⛅ **Weather Agent** - Development of weather activity chatbot using API and Tailwind CSS
+- ⛅ **Weather Agent** Development of weather activity chatbot using API and Tailwind CSS

 ---

 ## 🎯 Goals for 2025

 - 📖 Pursue **AI/ML Research Internships** at top institutes
-- 🌌 Deepen knowledge in **Astrophysics & Quantum Technologies**
 - 💡 Build impactful **AI models** to address **Climate Change Challenges**
 ---